DTV Daniel Television

 Park at Allianz Arena (Bahnhof Fröttmaning) for just €1 per day.
 If your DD happens to get too drunk, you can leave your car overnight and pay €3 for every additional day your car is parked.

-Then, take the U6 from Fröttmaning train station going towards Klinikum Großhadern, and get off on Goetheplatz.
-Once you arrive, just follow the crowd to the festplatz!
+Ok back to Allianz Arena Bahnhof.
+If you take the U6 from Fröttmaning train station going towards Klinikum Großhadern, and get off on Goetheplatz.

 Train